 7.2.2.
-Periodic Site Assessment
+Periodic Site Condition Assessment

-Historic properties within close range of the Project APE that have surface artifacts or components have potential to be adversely affected by increased access or visitation, as the artifacts may be seen and collected.
-AGDC will minimize effects to historic properties within the indirect APE through periodic site assessment to identify the effects of nearby construction, operation, maintenance, and reclamation activities.
-Site assessment will involve, at a minimum, a schedule of field visits to a sample of NRHP-eligible archaeological sites within the indirect and direct APE to check for obvious signs of disturbance, including vandalism and looting.
-The number and locations of visited sites will be reviewed by Consulting Parties as part of the Annual Cultural Resources Work Plan.
-Results of the site assessment will be included in the Annual Fieldwork and Annual Agreement reports (see Sections 8.2 and 8.4, respectively).
-If unanticipated effects to historic properties are observed during the site assessment visits, then Consulting Parties will consider the nature of the effect and the implementation of appropriate protection, avoidance, or mitigation measures.
+Some historic properties may be susceptible to disturbance after construction activities have been completed.
+For example, historic properties within 500' of the Project direct APE have potential to be adversely affected during Project operations, or by increased access or visitation.
+Historic properties for which potential adverse effects extend beyond Project construction may be considered for periodic site condition assessment during Project operations, maintenance, and/or reclamation activities.
+Where deemed necessary through consultation, AGDC will conduct periodic site condition assessments to identify disturbance to, or change in, the condition of historic properties.
+Site condition assessments will involve, at a minimum, a schedule of field visits to the historic property to check for signs of disturbance, including from vandalism and looting.
+The number and locations of periodic site condition assessments will be determined through the consultation process.
+AGDC will include any proposed periodic site condition assessments in the detailed treatment plans submitted to the Consulting Parties.
+Periodic site condition assessment activities undertaken in any given year will also be included as part of the Annual Cultural Resources Work Plan.
+Results of site condition assessments will be included in the Annual Fieldwork and Annual Agreement reports (see Sections 8.2 and 8.4, respectively).
+If unanticipated effects to historic properties are observed during the site condition assessments, then AGDC will include recommendations for the effect and the implementation of appropriate protection, avoidance, or mitigation measures for consideration by consulting parties consistent with Section 6.4 and Section 7, respectively.